About the NJSGA

 In accordance with the mission statement, the New Jersey State Golf Association is dedicated to serving golf in New Jersey.
 We are proud of our diverse tournament schedule, which includes 24 State Championships for golfers of varying backgrounds and skill levels.
 The NJSGA also provides handicapping service through the USGA’s Golf Handicap and Information Network (GHIN).
 In addition, we are proud of our Caddie Scholarship Foundation, which has provided over $15 million in college tuition grants to over 3,000 deserving caddie scholars from our member clubs, since its inception in 1947.
 Our Youth Foundation also supports the growth of golf in New Jersey; our affiliation with The First Tee is aimed at making the game accessible to future generations of New Jersey golfers.

-In June of 1900, ten clubs came together over dinner to choose the officers who would preside over the first official New Jersey State golf tournament.
+On June 1, 1900, ten New Jersey golf clubs came together over dinner at Essex County Country Club to choose the officers who would preside over the first official New Jersey amateur golf championship.
 L.H.
-Graham of Baltusrol Golf Club was chosen President, and L. St. Clair Colby of Essex County Country Club was elected Secretary.
-The clubs represented at this first official meeting were Baltusrol Golf Club, Morris County Golf Club, North Jersey Country Club, Yountakah Country Club, The Englewood Golf Club, The Golf Club of Lakewood, The Golf Club of Montclair, The Hillside Golf and Tennis Club of Plainfield, Essex County Country Club and Jersey City Golf.
+Graham of Baltusrol Golf Club was chosen as President and L. St. Clair Colby of Essex County Country Club was elected Secretary.
+The clubs represented at this first official meeting were Baltusrol Golf Club, Morris County Golf Club, North Jersey Country Club, Yountakah Country Club, The Englewood Golf Club, The Golf Club of Lakewood, The Golf Club of Montclair, The Hillside Golf and Tennis Club of Plainfield (now known as Plainfield Country Club) Essex County Country Club and the Jersey City Golf Club.
+Today, six of the ten founding clubs remain in existence: Baltusrol, Morris County, Essex County, Plainfield, Montclair and North Jersey.

-One of the main objectives of the newly formed NJSGA was to create tournaments exclusively for New Jersey golfers.
-The first tournament, the New Jersey State Amateur Championship, was held in September of 1900 and won by Archibald Graham of North Jersey Country Club.
-Until 1919, this was the only Championship conducted by the NJSGA, then the NJSGA Junior Championship was added.
-Two years later, in 1921, the New Jersey State Open Championship was born.
+One of the main objectives of the newly formed NJSGA was to conduct championships exclusively for New Jersey golfers.
+The first tournament, the New Jersey State Amateur Championship, was held in September of 1900 “on the links at Essex County Country Club” and was won by Archibald Graham of North Jersey Country Club.
+For the next 18 years, the Amateur remained the only championship conducted by the NJSGA until 1919, when the first NJSGA Junior Championship was played.
+In 1921, a third event was added to the championship schedule when the New Jersey State Open was conducted for the first time, representing the only NJSGA event open to both amateur and professional competitors.
+This remained the case until the Senior Open was added to the schedule in 1989.

 1900 - Lionel H. Graham, Baltusrol G.C.